Nafal Ossandón Hostens

 About Me

 Hi!
-I'm a third-year PhD candidate at the department of Germanic Studies at the University of Texas at Austin, currently working under the supervision of professor Nick Henry on the role of attention and awareness in the acquisition of syntax by beginner learners of Germanic languages.
+I'm a fourth-year PhD Candidate at the department of Germanic Studies at the University of Texas at Austin, currently working under the supervision of professor Nick Henry in the SLAB Lab.
+My research centers on the role of attention and awareness in the acquisition of syntax by beginner learners of Germanic languages.
+My dissertation project is partially funded by an NSF Doctoral Dissertation Improvement grant (2024) and a Duolingo Dissertation grant (2023).

-I currently work as an Assistant Instructor of German, teaching beginner German to lower-division students.
-I center my classes around communication while being self-compassionate throughout the learning process, and I integrate authentic materials and pop culture as much as possible in my classes.
+As a language instructor, I center my classes around communication and encourage self-compassion throughout the learning process, and I integrate authentic materials and pop culture as much as possible in my classes.

-In addition to my teaching duties, in spring 2023 I started working as a Research Assistant in the UT Neurolinguistics Lab under the supervision of professor Fernando Llanos.
+I am also a Research Assistant in the UT Neurolinguistics Lab under the supervision of professor Fernando Llanos, and in professor Zenzi Griffin's Cognition and Communication Lab.

-I have more hobbies than time allows, but among them I count running, language learning, (trying to) longboard, reading, watercolor painting and improving my coding skills.
+I have more hobbies than time allows, but among them I count running & dance fitness, language learning, (trying to) longboard, reading, watercolor painting, gaming and improving my coding skills.
 I also spend a significant amount of time with my cat Luke and my ferret Chewie.

 Avatar drawing of Nafal